Getting to Tulemar Transportation

 Shared Shuttles & Buses

 The most economical way to reach Manuel Antonio, if you have the time and patience, is via the Shared Shuttle or national bus services.
-The travel time is a little longer than with a private van and driver, but the real trade-off comes in the flexibility of your itinerary.
+The travel time is longer than with a private van and driver, but the real trade-off comes in the flexibility of your itinerary.
 You’ll need to have an arrival and departure time that is compatible with their pick-up time.
 In each case, there’s one rest-break halfway through the journey.

 Getting Around Tulemar